yunyaogu/yunyaogu.github.io/README.md

 ## Business Owner, Legal Practitioner

 # Will initiate legal actions against RISD at any time for long term professional reputation sabotages and unlawful search engine linkage associations
-## DeployDataThanIdentitySell; DesignUniversally
-## When you fuss with me.
-What am I gonna do?
-## Like a parachute 🪂 or zipped department head 💳 Pat the fuss or pxxs.
-Make it nice.
-UnZip my bra.
-Pierce with ring.
-Cum to the laude.
-# CHOOSE YAHOO TO SEARCH
 ### #NoAffiliationWithDesignEducationalProgram ###PermanentlyDeletedRISDContactToDisassociate #OwnThatI'mAFailedDesignerWithTwo4/5KPI
 ## 震旦保险别找我找王桂云
 ## Save Jared and Jeremy for Fall not Fell